 Reason 2: Editing Photos Without Deleting the Original Shots

-Whenever you edit a photo using a photo editing application, you often have the option to save it as a “separate image.”
+Another common reason is photo editing.
+Whenever you edit a photo using a photo editing app, you often have the option to save it as a “separate image.”
 This creates a copy of the original image with your new edits applied.
 And due to the edits, iOS will not recognize the new edited photo as a duplicate of the original.

 Reason 3: Tapping the Shutter Button Multiple Times